Developer guide

 require_face_document

-If true, users are allowed to upload an image of themselves holding a document in their hand.
+Allows users to upload an image of themselves holding the document.

 false